 However, that is not to stay that the decisions you make will not have any impact on your investments.

-In this blog I will discuss how the location of your home can impact on your ability to meet your retirement goals.
+In this blog, I will discuss how the location of your home can impact your ability to meet your retirement goals.

 The size of your home loan and your cash flow

 Many clients wonder if they should repay their home loan in full before they start investing.

 If not, how much should your home loan be before it’s prudent to start investing?

 The answer to this question depends on many factors:

 The location and type of home – what do you expect your home to be worth in 10 years?

 Or 20 years?
 If your home is an investment-grade property, your home loan will become immaterial over time, even if you do not repay one cent.